Using your GPU with CuPy

 The speedup factor for ks clipping is: 1.232e+01

-We have seen that clipping at the \(5 \sigma\) level of an image this size (2048² pixels) will yield a chance of less than 50% that from all the sources we detect at least one will be a noise peak.
-So let us set the threshold at \(5 \sigma\) and segment it.
-First check that we find the same standard deviation from our clipper on the GPU:
+We have already estimated that clipping an image of 2048² pixels at the \(5 \sigma\) level yields a chance of less than 50% that at least one out of all the sources we detect is a noise peak.
+So let’s set the threshold at \(5\sigma\) and segment it.

 PYTHON